 While there are some foreign residents living here that don’t speak much —if any— Spanish, daily life without being able to converse locally will be more challenging and it’s always more convenient to be able to negotiate your way around everyday situations without the help of an interpreter, or relying on others to speak in English to you.

 If you intend to work in Mexico —formally, or as a self-employed person— then you will need to have at least a basic grasp of the language, and ideally be able to speak Spanish at an intermediate or advanced level.

 While many professionals in Mexico speak English well, your business networks and your career prospects will be in good part formed by your ability to build relationships and work while speaking, reading and writing in Spanish.

 Helpful resources for learning Spanish

-Schools in Mexico: Find connections to language schools and courses in Mexico.
+- Language schools and online courses: Find connections to language schools in Mexico and online courses

 - Further reading: For additional resources about Spanish language and its usage, connect to the Learning Spanish section of Mexperience.